MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-monitor/includes/4-when-to-use-azure-monitor.md

 Here, we'll discuss some examples of when you might want to use Azure Monitor to:

-* View data in Azure Monitor Metrics
+* View data in Azure Monitor Metrics.
-* Analyze logs in Azure Monitor Logs
+* Analyze logs in Azure Monitor Logs.

 ## Decision criteria

 Azure Monitor Metrics allows you to view time-series data in near real time and retains data for up to three months.
-If you want to store data for long-term evaluation up to two years and perform more complex analysis, you'd use a Log Analytics Workspace to store the recorded data.
+If you want to store data for long-term evaluation up to two years and perform more complex analysis, you can use a Log Analytics Workspace to store the recorded data.

 Let's look at some of the different mechanisms for monitoring and viewing your Azure resources.